Jackson County

-As America's largest youth development organization, 4-H offers youth, families, and adult volunteers of all ages many ways to engage, grow and serve through clubs, camps, contests, conferences, special interest groups, in-school and after school programs, and more!
-It's about young people making new friends and memories while preparing to be future leaders.
-Jackson County 4-H has a diverse community of youth building life skills, contributing to their community and becoming college and career ready.
+As America’s largest youth development organization, 4-H offers youth, families, and adult volunteers of all ages many ways to engage, grow and serve through clubs, camps, contests, conferences, special interest groups, in-school and after-school programs, and more!
+It’s about young people making new friends and memories while preparing to be future leaders.

 4-H Community Clubs offer long-term educational experiences in which members learn life skills such as decision making, public speaking and working with others.
-Members learn by doing under the guidance of adult volunteers, who teach projects ranging from computers science and arts to animal science and healthy living.
+Members learn by doing under the guidance of adult volunteers who teach projects ranging from computers science and arts to animal science and healthy living.
 Clubs also involve youth in community service, camping, and educational trips.

 4-H Youth Futures Clubs promotes college as an obtainable goal for high school-age youths who are not typically encouraged to attend college such as 'first in family' and racial/ethnic minority students.
 The program is a collaborative effort of state, regional, and county Extension faculty and staff from the state's 1862 and 1890 land-grant universities.

-Jackson County 4-H clubs
+Jackson County 4-H opportunities

 4-H clubs are open to ages 8 to 18.
 Clubs meet throughout the year for group activities and club business.
 Each club elects officers and has an approved adult leader who supervises club activities.
 Club members also enroll in projects in their areas of interest.